sdepold/sequel-bit_fields/README.md

       # let's use Bignum as it has more space :)
       # set the default to 0 and disallow null values
       Bignum :status_bits, :null => false, :default => 0
     end

+##The migration

+If you want to extend an existing model:

+    Sequel.migration do
+      change do
+        alter_table :users do
+          add_column :permission_bits, Bignum, :default => 0, :null => false
+        end
+      end
+    end

 ## Installation